We can all agree that one of the worst parts of being a student is paying off student debt.

 Set little targets and reward yourself for meeting them

-Paying off debt quickly doesn’t necessarily mean depriving yourself of all joys in life.
+Paying off debt quickly doesn’t necessarily mean depriving yourself of any joys in life.

-Sometimes it can be fun to make a game out of paying off debt by setting goals for yourself (beyond the minimum amount due) and treating yourself when you meet them.
+Sometimes it can be fun to make a game out of paying off debt by setting goals for yourself (beyond the minimum amount due).
+If you hit your goals, you can then treat yourself to something as a reward.
 Something as simple as a pair of jeans for every $1,000 off your debt is a great incentive and offers some occasionally important instant gratification.